 In short, German law currently doesn't allow all types of actions contemplated in the GDPR: there is no possibility to enforce damages claims by way of class or group action.
-As a result, associations may only choose between injunctive actions and (for those who have the standing) the Musterfeststellungsklage.
+As a result, qualified entities with standing to sue may for now only bring a Musterfeststellungsklage for a declaratory ruling on prerequisites of civil claims of consumers.
+To date consumer claims for compensation because of infringement of rights under the GDPR - which already have become a reality in Germany - are not brought by collective action.
+The implementation of the Directive on representative actions for the protection of the collective interest of consumers will change this situation.